CartoDB/mobile-sdk/README.md

 In addition, boost library should be downloaded and configured as described in mobile-external-libs documentation.

-Special swig version (swig-2.0.11-nutiteq) is needed for generating language-specific wrappers, this can be downloaded from https://bitbucket.org/nutiteq/swig-2.0.11-nutiteq
+Special swig version (swig-2.0.11-nutiteq branch) is needed for generating language-specific wrappers, this can be downloaded from https://github.com/CartoDB/swig

 ## Building
 Use swigpp-XXX.py scripts for generating the wrapper and proxies for target platforms